 The firm’s reputation for quality meant that it supplied seeds to royal farms and gardens.
 The government also sought Sutton’s advice during the potato famine in Ireland.
 They supplied quick-growing crops such as beetroot, cabbage and turnip to curb the effects of the famine.
 In 1900 the ‘Royal Seed Establishment’ had an annual turnover of £216,000.

 The Forbury Gardens were originally the outer court of Reading Abbey in front of the Abbey Church.
-In 1854 Mr Wheble sold the Forbury Hill and the eastern section of the present gardens to the town.
+In 1854 James Joseph Wheble sold the Forbury Hill and the eastern section of the present gardens to the town.
 Plans were invited for laying out the area as a pleasure garden including a fountain and summer house and work began in 1855.
 The Pleasure Gardens opened on Easter Sunday 1856; planting of shrubs and deciduous trees was supervised by Suttons Seeds.